rosselli/design-patterns-implemented.concepts/patterns/structural/registry/readme.md

 + This introduces **global state, which should be avoided at all times**.
 Instead implement it using **Dependency Injection**.

 ## Recipe
++ Create an abstract class with 2 static properties (allowedKeys and storedValues).
++ Create 2 static methods (Set and Get) to manage the $storedValues properties.

 ![](domnikl/diagram.png)